Grape Breeding: History and Cold Hardy Expertise

 Expertise Results in High Quality Wine Grapes

 The University of Minnesota formally initiated a breeding program for wine grapes in the mid-1980's.
 In 2000, we completed a state-of-the-art enology lab and research winery.
 Today, we're recognized as one of the top wine grape programs in the United States.
 Our goal is to develop high quality, cold hardy, and disease resistant wine and table grape cultivars.
-We're delighted to offer you five outstanding grape varieties that can create excellent wines: Frontenac, Frontenac gris, Frontenac blanc, La Crescent, and Marquette.

 Our program encompasses over 10 acres of research vineyards with approximately 10,000 experimental vines.
 Seedlings are produced each year using a diverse genetic base that includes classic Vitis vinifera cultivars, quality French hybrids, and cold hardy, disease resistant selections based on V. riparia, Minnesota's native grape.
 Over 1,000 vines are planted each year and subjected to high standards of evaluation.